If you’re looking for a mattress that’s low in VOCs and other chemicals, you might want to consider a CertiPUR-US certified foam mattress.

 - What does CertiPUR US mean?

-CertiPUR-US is the certification process that enables consumers to buy foam products like furniture, home furnishings, and mattresses containing flexible polyurethane foam that's been certified, tested, and crafted with no ozone depleters.
+CertiPUR-US is the certification process that enables consumers to buy foam products like furniture, home furnishings and mattresses containing flexible polyurethane foam that's been certified and tested and crafted with no ozone depleters.

 - Is CertiPUR-US safe?

 CertiPUR-US approved foams are those crafted without:

 - TCEP ("Tris"), TDCPP or PBDEs flame retardants

 - Lead, mercury or other heavy metals